 GMO Background Information

-Genetically engineered (GE) or genetically modified organisms (GMO) refers to a plant, animal, or other organism that has been genetically altered in the lab as opposed to other breading techniques.
+A genetically engineered (GE) or genetically modified organism (GMO) refers to a plant, animal, or other organism that has been genetically altered in the lab as opposed to other breading techniques.
 In the engineering of organisms, scientists in a laboratory setting will remove genes from one organism’s DNA and transfer it to another organism.
 One of the main motivators behind GMO is based on an outdated theory called Central Dogma.
 According to Central Dogma, one gene should express one protein.
 For example, if scientists wanted a plant to grow more, they could take genes from another organism, usually microscopic organisms, and transfer it to the plant’s DNA.
-The goal is that that gene would express itself within the plant.
-Most GMOs either produce their own pesticides to protect against insects or their own herbicides that can stop weeds from pushing them out.
+Ultimately, goal is that the gene would express itself within the plant.

 Although forty countries label GMO products, the United States does not which makes it difficult to shop non-GMO.
-Some of the most common foods that are GMO or use them as ingredients include:
+Therefore, the most GMO-weary people will make a list of foods to avoid and try to remember them when they are food shopping.
+Some of the most common foods that are GMO or use GMOs as ingredients include: corn, tobacco, apple, canola, squash, soybean, cotton, potato, beet, alfalfa, tomato’s, rice, and plum.

 As you can see, some foods that are consumed on a regular basis could be GMO without you realizing it.